-The District is located in the central part of the County, approximately five (5) miles west of Sugar Land, Texas, and approximately 20 miles southwest of downtown Houston.
+The District is located in the central part of the County, approximately five (5) miles west of the City of Sugar Land, Texas, and approximately 20 miles southwest of downtown Houston.
 The District is located approximately one (1) mile west of the intersection of U.S. Highway 99 and West Airport Boulevard.
 The land in the District is partially in the ETJ of Houston partially in the ETJ of the City of Richmond, Texas.
 The District is located within Fort Bend County Independent School District.
-The District plans to annex approximately 265 acres into its boundaries by the end of 2022, which will bring its total acreage to approximately 1,321.
+The District encompasses approximately 1,370 acres.